Faculty of Medicine, Health and Human Sciences

 HDR mentoring program

-The FMHS HDR mentoring program connects early career researchers (ECRs) and professional staff with HDR students to support students in achieving their career aspirations.
+The FMHHS HDR mentoring program connects early career researchers (ECRs) and professional staff with HDR students to support students in achieving their career aspirations.
 Are you interested?
 Read more about the program here.

-Focus your career with postgraduate study through the Faculty of Medicine and Health Sciences.
+Focus your career with postgraduate study through the Faculty of Medicine, Health and Human Sciences.
 Build on your existing studies, advance your skill set and progress your career with additional study in health professions, public health and medical science.

 Start something transformative: